software-mansion/protostar/website/docs/legacy/07-testing/02-cheatcodes/expect-call.md

 ```python
 def expect_call(self, contract_address: int, fn_name: str, calldata: list[int]) -> None: ...
 ```
-Allows to specify what calls to contracts' functions are expected in the code.
+Allows specifying what calls to contracts' functions are expected in the code.
 It sets an expectation for a specific call that is then checked either when the returned callable is called or at the end of the current scope.

 `calldata` is a list of arguments that are expected for a certain call.
 The checking mechanism goes for a strict match, which means that the order, as well as the values of each element, have to be exactly the same.